Endpoint Security Licensing · Independent Analysis

 Where P1 Is Included

 Defender for Endpoint P1 is included at no additional cost in Microsoft 365 E3, Microsoft 365 A3 (education), and Microsoft 365 Business Premium.
-It is also available as a standalone M365 add-on licensing guide to M365 E3 for organisations that want P1 on specific plans.
-P1 replaced the older Microsoft Defender Antivirus + Intune-managed endpoint security that was previously the E3 security story.
-The inclusion of P1 in E3 was Microsoft’s response to competitive pressure from CrowdStrike, SentinelOne, and other next-gen endpoint vendors — E3 now includes a credible EPP layer without additional spend.
+It is also available as a standalone add-on.
+P1 replaced the older Microsoft Defender Antivirus + Intune-managed endpoint security.
+The inclusion of P1 in E3 was Microsoft's response to competitive pressure from CrowdStrike, SentinelOne, and other next-gen endpoint vendors.
+E3 now includes a credible EPP layer without additional spend.

 Where P2 Is Included